my bear is now five.

 when we are in these heightened states of emotion (and although it starts with bear, we are all emotionally triggered by him) it feels so extreme. and, as some of you regular readers know, we are in these heightened states pretty often. do i even have to mention summers camps last year… oh, what a disaster they both were! but, as much as i want to help bear i also feel like i have to protect lion in all of this as well. it’s not fair to him that he has to suffer when his brother is panicking, and lion does suffer. we often don’t do things outside the house, because i am worried about how bear might react.

-so, i do think my child suffers from some level of anxiety. and, this week dear hubby and i are going to make some phone calls to see what we can do for him. it’s time. his emotional well being is at stake here and watching him crumble into himself like that is heartbreaking. yes, kids fight with their parents and push boundaries, but the level and frequency at which bear expresses his rawness to me feels too frequent.
+so, i do think my child suffers from some level of anxiety. and, this week dear hubby and i are going to make some phone calls to see what we can do for him. it’s time. his emotional well being is at stake here and watching him crumble into himself like that is heartbreaking. yes, kids fight with their parents and push boundaries, but the level and frequency at which bear expresses his rawness to me feels too frequent. i know a lot of people with anxiety choose to shop cbd products as a form of treatment, but i want to get a professional opinion before i make a decision like this.

 maybe i’m over reacting.